raganwald/braythwayt.com/_posts/2013-11-27-herd-thither-me-hither.md

 **Those are all rationalizations for the simple choice between "Going with the herd" and "Herd thither, me hither."**

 Once Anthony and I figured this out, we stopped asking people questions about their situation and their organization, and we started asking people questions about their personal philosophy.
-Some people are looking for an edge and like sticking out.
-If someone seemed to be like this, our job was to explain why Macintosh was a good way to do that.
+Some people are looking for an edge and like know that you can't do better than everyone else if you do the same thing as everyone else.
+If someone was of the "Herd thither, me hither," philosophy our job was to explain why Macintosh was a good way to do that.

-Our competition with the "unafraid to stick out" person wasn't Windows, our competition was the possibility of taking their entire company one a team-building seminar, or launching a new product, or maybe closing the office and outsourcing it.
+Our competition for the "Herd thither, me hither's" budget wasn't Windows, our competition was the possibility of taking their entire company one a team-building seminar, or launching a new product, or maybe closing the office and outsourcing it.

-Whereas the "fit in with the herd" person wasn't going to buy Macintosh no matter what.
+Whereas the "Going with the herd" person wasn't going to buy Macintosh no matter what.
+The herd used Windows.
 So we'd try to get them out of our office and over to a competitor as quickly as possible.
 They were a complete waste of our time, because every part of the conversation with them was based on faulty assumptions.

 They weren't interested in finding out whether Macintosh was a benefit, they were interested in being able to say to the world that they have an open mind and researched all the possibilities and did their homework and somehow when they had finished up back where they started, using the same damn thing that everyone else used.

 The key question we learned to ask was always this: "What other projects and ideas are you looking at to improve your productivity/results?"
-The "stick with the herd" person always had a list of "catch up with the herd" ideas.
-The "herd thither, me hither" person always had a list of things that were all zigs to the herd's zags.
+The "Going with the herd" person always had a list of "catch up with the herd" ideas.
+The "Herd thither, me hither" person always had a list of things that were all zigs to the herd's zags.

 ### CoffeeScript vs. JavaScript?
 Or vs ClojureScript?